-A two-storey plan can often be a smart choice from a budgetary perspective.
+Those building new homes in Prince George may find a two-storey plan can be a smart choice from a budgetary perspective.
 Typically, they require less in terms of the foundation, plumbing, and wiring.
-This can allow you to build more house for your money.
+This can allow you to get more house for your money.
+While the overall cost might be a bit higher, the cost per square foot typically drops by quite a bit.
 Building upwards is also popular for home owners with children or pets, as it takes up less room on the lot and leaves additional space in the back yard for entertaining with a deck or patio.

 Split-levels offer a happy medium between bungalow and ranch-style homes or two-storey homes.
 Taking their inspiration from ranch-style floor plans, the entrance way is small and leads immediately up to the living space (kitchen, living room and bedrooms) or downstairs to additional living space or a recreation area.
 Families with children will relish in the luxury of having a secondary downstairs level devoted to play!